KingofApp/com.kingofapp.visualizer/www/modules/demo/docs/en_US.md

 ### demo

-A module that includes all configurable elements to create a template.
+A module that includes all configurable elements to create a theme.